selva221724/edaSQL/README.md

   <br><br>
 </p>

-## SQL Bridge to Exploratory Data Analysis Tool
+## SQL Bridge Tool to Exploratory Data Analysis

 **edaSQL** is a library to link SQL to **Exploratory Data Analysis** and further more in the Data Engineering.
 This will solve many limitations in the SQL studios available in the market.
+Use the SQL Query language to get your Table Results.

 ## Installation
 Install using pip .
 [Offical Python Package Here!!](https://pypi.org/project/edaSQL/)